-- Flex our capacity to meet market demand and expand our market position; - Deliver high-quality customer solutions; - · Provide high customer service levels due to proximity to the customer; and - Effectively integrate acquisitions and capitalize on related synergies.
+- Flex our capacity to meet market demand and expand our market position; - Deliver high-quality customer solutions; - Provide high customer service levels due to proximity to the customer; and - Effectively integrate acquisitions and capitalize on related synergies.

-Record of Operational Excellence and Successful Acquisition Integration
+Record of Operational Excellence

-We have a history of strong operating cash flow and have generated over \$1.5 billion in cumulative operating cash flow over the last three years.
-Our strong cash flow profile has allowed us to pay down \$1.4 billion of debt over the past three years, while also investing \$1.5 billion in research and development aimed at both driving profit expansion and revenue growth.
+We have a history of strong operating cash flow and have generated over \$1.2 billion in cumulative operating cash flow over the last three years, despite a challenging supply environment in 2021 that drove lower profitability and additional working capital investment.
+Over the past three years, our strong cash flow profile has allowed us to pay down \$1.0 billion of debt, while also investing \$2.0 billion in research and development aimed at both driving profit expansion and revenue growth.
 We continuously pursue strategic initiatives aimed at optimizing our resources, reducing manufacturing and distribution costs and lowering our overall cost structure.